freohr/yet-another-glog-hack/rules/PlayerRules.md

 ### Skill Dices

-Skill dices are granted by templates that enhance a character ability for non-combat, non-magic skills (as a thief, a tracker, a crafter).
+Skill dices are granted by templates that enhance a character ability for non-combat, non-magic skills (as a thief, a tracker, a crafting specialist).

 #### Basic Skill Die Usages